 Business Creates Hubs of Expectations

-On top of that each of the groups also has expectations of the others.
-For example, it’s reasonable and natural for employees have expectations of the customers, the owners, and of their co-workers.
+On top of that, each of the groups also has expectations of the others.
+For example, it’s reasonable and natural for employees to have expectations of the customers, the owners, and their co-workers.

 Even small companies have complex hubs of expectations that spring up quickly.
 That’s one of the reasons for the often reported low survival rates of businesses.
 It’s difficult to make business work under these conditions.
 When your an owner sometimes it seems like everybody’s expectations come before yours.

 The Key to Making Your Business Work Smoothly